jjarv001/fmgaRevamp/collections/_services/produce.md

 Many mushrooms you'll find elsewhere are grown in climate-controlled facilities with minimal exposure to the natural environment.
 The vast majority of our product develops where its designed to: nature.
-On top of being much more sustainable and environmentally friendly, our produce has flavor complexities that you won't find your typical store-bought mushrooms.
+On top of being much more sustainable and environmentally friendly, our produce has flavor complexities that you won't find in your typical store-bought mushrooms.

 {% include framework/shortcodes/figure.html src="/assets/images/gen/content/produceImage1.jpeg" title="Christian Brown" caption="" alt="Shiitake on Log (1)" %}
 <!--originally contained: link="" target="_blank"  ...at the end-->